Expressions and Keys

 modifier.
 To turn a key value into a value which holds for a unit cell size, append the key expression with the :uc

 modifier.
-To use as a reference only the body or true entities (see below), append b
+To use as a reference only the body entities (see below), append b

 Key |